This post may contain affiliate links. Please see our disclosure policy.

 For the Pancakes

-- In a large bowl, sift together the baking powder, flour, and salt.
+- In a large bowl, sift together the 1 cup all purpose flour, 2 teaspoons baking powder, and ⅛ teaspoon table salt.
 Lightly whisk together until everything is evenly incorporated.

-- In a separate small bowl, mix together eggs, melted butter, and buttermilk together until well combined.
+- In a separate small bowl, mix together 1 large egg, ¾ cup buttermilk, and 1 tablespoon melted butter until well combined.

 - Add the wet ingredients to the dry ingredients and fold together until just incorporated.

 - Preheat a large nonstick skillet or griddle over medium heat and grease well.
-Once heated, ladle ¼ cup pancake batter onto the skillet.
+Once heated, ladle ¼ cup of the pancake batter onto the skillet.
 Cook until bubbles form and the edges are dry.
-Flip pancakes and cook 1-2 minutes before removing them from the skillet.
+Flip pancakes and cook for 1-2 minutes before removing them from the skillet.

 For Santa Pancakes

-- Place one or two pancakes in the center of a plate to form Santa's head.
+- Place one pancake in the center of a plate to form Santa's head.

-- Slice strawberries, reserving 2-3 whole strawberries, in half, and then arrange them in a triangle shape at the top of the pancakes for Santa's hat.
+- Reserve 2-3 whole strawberries for Santa's nose, and then slice the remaining strawberries in half vertically.
+Arrange them in a triangle shape at the top of the pancakes for Santa's hat.

-- Slice the remaining strawberries in slices and add one strawberry slice in the center of the pancake for Santa's nose.
+- Slice the remaining strawberries into horizontal slices and add one strawberry slice in the center of the pancake for Santa's nose.
 Add 2 chocolate chips above the nose to give Santa eyes.

 - Outline the strawberry hat with whipped cream to replicate the white tassel and white trim on Santa's hat.